 About half of what you think you need.
 The native costume on Cozumel is shorts and a T-shirt.
 For formal occasions, you'll wear clean shorts and a golf shirt.
-Flip-flops, sandals, a hat if you're sun-sensitive, bathing suits of course.
+Bring flip-flops, sandals, a hat if you're sun-sensitive, and bathing suits of course.
 In the winter, bring a sweater or light jacket in case of cool evenings.
 It's bad form to wear bathing suits (and nothing else) around town.
 Men should wear a shirt and women should wear a cover-up when not on the beach.
 Bring one of those cheap vinyl rain ponchos.
 There is a washing machine at Casa Grande and a clothesline.

 There are three convenient places to stock up: San Francisco Asis, Chedruai, and Mega.
 These are like a Wal-Mart, with half devoted to household articles and half set up like a supermarket back home.
 San Francisco is located at 30th Ave straight back from the town square on Avenida Benito Juarez.
 Chedraui and Mega are located at the south end of town within a few blocks of each other.
 They are even bigger than San Francisco with slightly better prices.
 Take a taxi the first time - you'll be carrying back a lot of stuff.
 They all take pesos, dollars, and credit cards.

 Dollars are accepted everywhere, but the prices of things will be mentally converted to pesos by rounding UP to the nearest convenient peso amount.
 Sometimes a business will post the exchange rate they use.
 It almost always a better deal if you pay in pesos.
 It's best to change to pesos at the banks or ATM's around town.
 The exchange rate changes a little each day.
 When you pay for something with dollars, your change will probably be in pesos.
 Towards the end of the day the business may have collected enough dollars to give change in dollars if you ask for it.

 For the current exchange rate, use our Currency Converter.
 It will convert any currency into any other currency.
 The rate you get in Cozumel will not be quite this good, although it will be close.